-My thoughts when I heard the news from my doctor, twelve years ago, that I had two forms of deadly cancer, was never burdened with self-pity.
+My thoughts when I heard the news from my doctor, twelve years ago, that I had been diagnosed with cancer—two forms of deadly cancer—were never burdened with self-pity.
+The initial feeling was a mix of shock, fear, and uncertainty about what lay ahead.
+Being diagnosed with cancer brings an overwhelming sense of facing an uncertain future, as the illness changes everything in an instant.
 Life is a great teacher and I learned early on as a child that I had two choices in my life.
 I could sink or I could swim.
 Darling, I preferred swimming.
 So, I began developing the capacity to recover from unpleasant difficulties.
 I had not only the will, but I was fortunate to have the gene for positivity.
 Having a positive attitude and resilience make for a great partnership.

 Why Did I Survive Cancer?